Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Introduction

 \subsection{Acknowledgments}

 The author is deeply indebted to her advisor, Katherine E. Stange, for continuous guidance on this paper from the very start.
 The author would like to thank John Voight for promptly answering emails to provide very helpful exposition and clarification.
-Additional thanks to Leo Herr and Soumya Sankar for helpful discussions.
+Many thanks to David Grant and Christelle Vincent for their feedback on the thesis-version of this work.
+Additional thanks to Leo Herr, Soumya Sankar, and Jaap Top for helpful discussions.
+Many thanks to the reviewer for their encouraging feedback and helpful suggestions, especially in Sections~\ref{sec:vertices_to_EOs} and \ref{sec:category}.